FAQ¶

 for Datadog). -

-- The RUM SDK will automatically add necessary tracing headers to requests initiated from the frontend, such as
+- The RUM SDK will automatically add necessary tracing information to the headers of requests initiated from the frontend, such as

 x-datadog-parent-id